sarathyweb/books/README.md

 - [ ] Thinking, Fast and Slow
 - [ ] Business Adventures: Twelve Classic Tales from the World of Wall Street
 - [ ] Nikola Tesla: Imagination and the Man That Invented the 20th Century
+- [ ] Take Control of Your Life: How to Silence Fear and Win the Mental Game